sudo-abdullah/Cats/README.md

-Ahmad wants to Ghapa Ghap with Hamna and Abdul Rehman doesnt care about it and encourages other to do so
+Ahmad wants to complete his internship @ MEDS Lab in this summer.